ESMValGroup/ESMValTool/doc/sphinx/source/community/maintainer.rst

 As development of the ESMValTool continues, new features may be added, old ones replaced or retired or the interface of library functions may change when updating to new versions.
-This or for example the withdrawl of datasets used by a recipe can result in an existing recipe to stop workinge.
+This or for example the withdrawl of datasets used by a recipe can result in an existing recipe to stop working.
 Such "broken" recipes might require some work to fix such problems and make the recipe fully functional again.

 A first **contact point** for the technical lead development team in such cases is the recipe "maintainer".
 The recipe